swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/customizing-the-appearance-of-your-documentation-pages.md

 **Example**

+If you want to disable the OnThisPageNav right side navigation, you can set the `features.docs.onThisPageNavigator.disable` to `true`.

-Note that these flags may be dropped in the future and new ones may be added as necessary for other features.
+Note that some of these flags may be dropped in the future and new ones may be added as necessary for other features.

 ```json